|

 itself does not directly use this schema.

-The OVSDB protocol specification allows independent,
+The OVSDB protocol specification allows independent, interoperable

-vSwitch includes an OVSDB server implementation named
+an OVSDB server implementation named ovsdb-server(1), which

-ovsdb-server(1), which supports several protocol extensions
+supports several protocol extensions documented in its manpage,

-documented in its manpage, and a basic command-line OVSDB client
+and a basic command-line OVSDB client named ovsdb-client(1), as

-named ovsdb-client(1), as well as OVSDB client libraries for C
+well as OVSDB client libraries for C and for Python.
+Open vSwitch

-and for Python.
-Open vSwitch documentation often speaks of these
+documentation often speaks of these OVSDB implementations in Open

-though that is distinct from the OVSDB protocol; we make the
+vSwitch as simply “OVSDB,” even though that is distinct from the

-distinction explicit only when it might otherwise be unclear from
+might otherwise be unclear from the context.

 In addition to these generic OVSDB server and client tools, Open